 Glenn has been a lawyer since 1977.
 He was a founding partner in the North Okanagan’s largest law firm.
-Since moving to Kelowna in 2000, he has developed a thriving legal practice.
+Since moving to Kelowna in 2000, he has developed a thriving and highly reputable legal practice.

-Glenn is a well-experienced trial lawyer who has represented many and varied clients in all levels of the British Columbia Courts as well as appearing as legal counsel before administrative tribunals, arbitrations, and mediations.
-He is a qualified mediator.
+Glenn is a well-experienced trial lawyer who has represented many and varied clients in all levels of the British Columbia Courts.
+He also appeared as legal counsel before various administrative tribunals, arbitrations, and mediations.
+Glenn is a highly qualified mediator.

 Glenn has represented both sides of a dispute.
 He has acted both for and against government and insurance agencies.
 He no longer acts for these agencies.
-Glenn now restricts his practice to civil litigation and most frequently represents persons injured in motor vehicle and motorcycle accident cases.
+Glenn now restricts his practice to civil litigation and most frequently represents persons injured in motor vehicle, motorcycle and many other accident cases.

 Brad was born in Newfoundland and Labrador and spent his youth in the Maritimes.
 He graduated with his B.Sc. from Saint Mary’s University in Halifax, Nova Scotia before attending the University of New Brunswick where he obtained his Bachelor of Laws.
 Brad’s legal practice began in St. John’s, NL where he practiced at a small firm specializing in representing individuals with personal injury claims.
 He has extensive experience dealing with a wide array of injuries including soft tissue injuries, orthopaedic injuries, brain injuries and concussions, spinal injuries, and psychological injuries.